Building to Combat Furious Storm Winds

 RHINO steel buildings are designed to stand the tests of time and nature.
 Our structures meet or exceed all current local building codes, including wind loads, for the lifetime of the structure— guaranteed.

 If the customer requests even greater-than-code wind resistance, that’s no problem.
-RHINO steel buildings can be designed for 170 MPH wind loads— or even higher, if desired.
+RHINO wind resistant construction can be designed for 170 MPH wind loads— or even higher, if desired.

 The nails used to secure a typical wood-framed building to the foundation may fail when severe winds blow.
 Hurricane-force winds could lift the entire structure from the slab and turn it to kindling.

 Commercial-grade metal buildings assemble with high-strength bolts, nuts, and screws that provide much greater resistance to winds.
-The columns securely attach to the foundation with strong steel j-bolts embedded in the concrete.
+In our wind resistant construction, the columns securely attach to the foundation with strong steel j-bolts embedded in the concrete.

 Not all steel buildings are alike.
 RHINO’s exterior steel panels provide greater protection from howling winds three ways: